 Welcome to From Rurban to Urban – a blog about the past, present and future of Finnish cities and urban life.

-A fundamental motive for me wanting to discuss the urban environment in Finland is that no one has really taken the initiative.
-We love to discuss many other aspects of the Finnish city like traffic systems, technical details and dimensions of buildings, and recreational amenities, but never what our urban environment essentially looks like or functions as a whole.
+And a fundamental motive for me wanting to discuss the urban environment in Finland is that here cities are dominantly seen from that technical point of view.
+We love to discuss aspects of the city like traffic systems, technical details and dimensions of buildings, and recreational amenities, but never what our urban environment essentially looks and feels like or functions as a whole.
 We settle for what gets done.

 I believe we should and could do so much better.
 Idealistically, I share a lot of views with the New Urbanist movement which I got acquainted with during a semester spent studying at San Diego State University.
 Our common concern is that during the past 60 years we’ve sadly lost just about all of our skill and vision to create urban spaces worth caring about.

 The urban habitat is our future and we need to seek ways of making it as good as we can.
-I want to be a part of this process and this blog is a first step in my goal to try to make a difference.
+I want to be a part of this process and this blog is a key element in my goal to try to make a difference.
 The blog is also a tool for me to explore our cities in greater detail.

 I want to write in English, because I enjoy it and it also enables non-Finnish speakers to get some sense of what has been and is going on in urban Finland.
 I am not a native speaker, so please forgive all language mistakes you might (or already have) me(e)t.